 For the composer in your life, a Moleskine Art Plus Music Notebook will help them capture those inspiring moments on the road in song.

-A unique travel gift for musicians and music fans alike is this World Song Map which replaces place names with song titles.
+A unique gift for travel lovers who are also musicians and music fans, is this World Song Map which replaces place names with song titles.

 An original vintage travel poster makes a very special gift for a travelling designer.
 However, if an original piece isn’t in your budget, there is always a print.
 All Posters offer framed and unframed options.